Biodiversity is life, biodiversity is our life

 While biodiversity services come for free in the form of rainfall, wind, landscapes, waterways, coastlines, oceans, animals, plants and fungi, that doesn’t mean they have no value.

 In 1997 Massey University economists calculated that native biodiversity contributed NZ$230 billion a year to New Zealand’s economy; well over twice the value of our gross domestic product (GDP).
-Marine ecosystems, they found, contributed NZ$184 of that total.
+Marine ecosystems, they found, contributed NZ$184 billion of that total.

 Simply by being there our biodiversity contributes to everyone’s wellbeing.
 Biodiversity is a complex web upon which much depends; a web that provides the services we rely on for our quality of life, our prosperity, and ultimately our survival.